auloin/ui-tech-test/README.md

 - `/src/country-service.ts` -> a funtion that fetches data on countries with the ability to filter on country name.

 ### During the test

 1. Try to use the documentation when you're not familiar with a particular technology.
-2. Make sure to commit regularly.
+2. Commit regularly.
 This way we can reconstruct how you proceeded through the tasks
-3. If you have questions: send an email or open a GitHub issue.
-I try to respond ASAP.
+3. If you have questions: send an email or open a GitHub issue on this project.
+I'll try to respond ASAP.

 ### When you're ready with the test

 1. Make sure you have commited and pushed all your changes
 2. Initiate a Pull Request on GitHub.
 I'll review your PR and use it as a place to comment the results of the test

+Good luck 💪🏻

 ## The Challenges
 Next section goes over the list of challenges that you need to solve.